 Reliable EM analysis for design verification and yield optimization avoids costly re-spins.

 As 5G New Radio (NR) pushes RFIC design into the millimeter-wave (mmWave) spectrum, designers need EM technology that is integrated into their circuit design environment to support in-situ parasitic extraction and design verification.
-NI has partnered with Cadence to address this need by integrating NI AWR software AXIEM 3D planar EM technology into the Cadence Virtuoso RF design platform.
-This integrated flow enables RF engineers to characterize on- and off-chip passive components and interconnects directly from within the Virtuoso platform to address the design, analysis, and verification of RF modules and RFICs.
+Additionally, integrating AXIEM 3D planar EM technology into Cadence Virtuoso RF platform enables RF engineers to characterize on- and off-chip passive components and interconnects directly from within the Virtuoso platform to address the design, analysis, and verification of RF modules and RFICs.